 It was single aisled with a double apse at the eastern end and niches on either side.
 West of the apse, you can see the remains of four piers which had arches joining them.
 These in turn supported a dome on top of a rounded drum, most of which has collapsed.
 Most of the western end of the church has long gone.

 Close to Agios Georgios is the church of Panagia Chrysiotissa, being built some four hundred years earlier than its neighbour, in the 6th century.
 After Arab raids, its original wooden roof was replaced by barrel vaulting in the 10th century.
 Further destruction meant another rebuild in the 16th century.
 This time the church was much smaller, but enough remains of the ruins for you to get a feel for the size and design of the original.

 Over to the right is the church of Panagia Asomatos, loosely translated as "Blessed Virgin Mary, the Devine".
 It is similar in design to the original Panagia Chrysiotissa, and is the best preserved of the three churches.
 This was also built in the 6th century as a three aisled basilica.
 Like its neighbour, it had a wooden roof, again replaced with barrel vaulting in the 10th century.
 On its southern side, the apsidal passages and barrel vaulting remain.

 If you have time to explore, to the west of the group of churches is the city necropolis.
 The remains of the ancient citadel can be found on the hill to the east, while at the sea, around 2km to the north, are the remains of the ancient harbour, now silted over.

-Back to Dipkarpaz Index.
+Return to Dipkarpaz index.